tapuaharel/matrix-homeserver-project/UBUNTU.md

 # Ubuntu Server LTS

-Ubuntu Server LTS is the operating system running on the Raspberry Pi 4.
+Ubuntu Server LTS is the operating system that will be running on the Raspberry Pi 4.

 ## Installation